sillypixie/sillypixie/README.md

  Hi, I’m @sillypixie
-I’m interested in to learning how to code to create website an duse my creativity I’m currently learning js and how to animated with it I’m looking to collaborate on idk
-Fun fact: I ain't no fun
+I’m interested in to learning how to code to create website and use my creativity Fun fact: I ain't no fun

 <!---